1989 (album): Artwork and packaging

-Swift served as the creative director for 1989's packaging, which includes photographs taken with a Polaroid instant film camera, a photographic method popular in the 1980s decade.
+Swift served as the creative director for 1989s packaging, which includes photographs taken with a Polaroid instant film camera, a photographic method popular in the 1980s decade.
 The photographic duo Lowfield shot over 400 Polaroid photographs, and they digitally mixed them to mimic those found in an old album.
 The cover is a portrait of Swift's face cut off at the eyes, which she thought to evoke a mysterious atmosphere that concealed "the emotional DNA of the album" because she did not want the audience to immediately identify whether 1989 was a "happy" or a "breakup" record.
 In the cover, she wears red lipstick and a lavender sweatshirt embroidered with flying seagulls.
 Her initials are written with black marker on the bottom left, and the title 1989 on the bottom right.
 Billboard in 2023 included the 1989 cover at number 50 in their list "100 Best Album Covers of All Time", deeming it one of Swift's most identifiable works.

 Each CD copy of 1989 includes a packet, one of five available sets, of 13 random Polaroid photos, made up from 65 different photos.
 The pictures portray Swift in different settings such as backdrops of New York City and recording sessions with the producers.
 The photos are out-of-focus, off-framed, with a sepia-tinged treatment, and feature the 1989 songs' lyrics written with black marker on the bottom.
 Perone thought that this photo package appeared as though it were Swift's personal gift to album buyers.
 Polaroid's chief executive Scott Hardy reported that 1989 propelled a revival in instant film, especially among the hipster subculture who valued the "nostalgia and retro element of what [their] company stands for".